ahmed-shehataa/Android-Roadmap/README.md

 Coding in flow
 [check this](https://www.youtube.com/watch?v=4JGvDUlfk7Y&list=PLrnPJCHvNZuCbuD3xpfKzQWOj3AXybSaM)

-- Get hands dirty with Android Jetpack
+- Get hands dirty with Android Jetpack.
-- Arch(MVVM, MVP, MVI)
+- Arch(MVVM, MVP, MVI).

 **:point_right: `Go a head and build a project and use the tools that you learned in the previous levels`**

 ## Advanced part 2:
-- Now, you need to know more about retrofit and it's customization
+- Now, you need to know more about retrofit and it's customization.
-- Learn some design patterns (Builder, singleton, factory, observer, ...)
+- Learn some design patterns (Builder, singleton, factory, observer, ...).
-- Reactive programming
+- Reactive programming.
-- DI
+- DI.
-- Scurity
+- Security.
-- Testing
+- Testing.
-- Sensors
+- Sensors.

 ## What after that: :thinking: